Manual vs. Automated Accessibility Testing: Which One Should You Choose?

 Some pros of an automated audit are:

-- Automated tests can produce false positives, making you think certain aspects of your website are accessible when they’re not
+- Automated tests can produce false positives, leading you to believe certain aspects of your website are accessible when they are not.

-- No specific advice on how to fix the issues, answers are generic and cater to the mass majority and not your unique situation
+- They offer no specific advice on how to fix issues; answers are generic and catered to the general population, not your unique situation.

 When Should You Use An Automated Audit?

-If you’re just starting your journey towards digital accessibility and you suspect that your website is not accessible it’s best to run an automated audit so you can get a baseline understanding of if your website is even close to meeting the level of required accessibility.
+If you are new to digital accessibility and suspect your website is not accessible, an automated audit is an excellent starting point.
+It provides a baseline understanding of how close your website is to meeting required accessibility levels.

 When Should You Use A Manual Audit?